Theories

 - If you do it right, then...

-- If ..., then something that cannot be seen/understood happens.
+- If ..., then something that cannot be seen/understood happens (such as “it will please God”).

 Generality

 A general theory compresses information, in the sense that it expresses the same information as a list of events, but in a much shorter form.
-Thus, we do not have to memorize the events, but just the theory, because the events can be reconstructed from the theory.
-Compression is so quintessential to a good theory that Gregory Chaitin has suggested that it is tantamount to comprehension.
+In our example, the times of thousands of high tides are captured by a single rule.
+In this way, we do not have to memorize the events, but just the theory, because the events can be reconstructed from the theory.
+Compression is so quintessential to a good theory that Argentine-American mathematician Gregory Chaitin has suggested that it is tantamount to comprehension4.

 Useless premises